goramartin/master-thesis/docs/solution-ideas/solution-ideas.md

 - Use BM25 as in [1] and on the returned results use reranking by similarity to the query as in [2]

 ## 4. B25F with reranking using extracted entities from the query and embeddings

+- entity linking might be superfluous if we make multiple text boxes

 - Multiple papers used a solution which required entity linking from the query (TagMe, REL)
 - They first used BM25F